Mildred D. Taylor

 Set up a company email address.
 Gmail is the best email service provider but you can surely use others.
 If you have a website, your provider probably offers you a unique business email. yoursuper awesomebusinessname at gmail dot com.
 If possible, use a business email connected to your website such as yoursuperawesomebusinessname at yoursuperawesomewebsite dot com.

-I keep saying this and maybe its just because I’m weird but in my opinion a blog is not the same thing as an author website.
+I keep saying this and maybe it’s because I’m weird but in my humble but also professional opinion, a blog is not the same thing as an author website.
 A blog is a blog.
-I mean sure, most of your readers are here but its my personal opinion that having both just looks more professional.
-Your website is the yourdomainname.com type of place without the constant stream of posts.
-It’s a place that showcases your work on a grand level without any other distractions as a place people can go to purchase your books.
+Your website is the yourdomainname.com place without the constant stream of posts.
+It’s a place that showcases your work without any other distractions as a place people can go to purchase your books.
 It may be wise to incorporate your blog into your site.
 Setting up a website means you’ll have to register a domain name.
 The most common sense thing is to register a domain name matching your business name.

 Set Up An Inventory System

-Last but not least, set up a newsletter where you can add the contacts of those who are interested in the business of you.
+Last but not least, set up an email list where you can add the contacts of those who are interested in the business of you.
 Most people recommend sending emails once a month.
 I do not think you have to follow this advice.
-Times have changed and sending an email newsletter once a month is old school.
-It still works, but in today’s techno world people are sending emails whenever they have something important to share.
-It’s OK to send emails every two-three weeks if that’s what works for you.
+Times have changed and sending an email once a month doesn’t work for everyone.
+It’s okay to send emails every two-three weeks if that’s what works for you.
 It also helps to build a relationship with your readers when you are in touch with them on a more consistent basis.
 A lot happens in a month.
 Send your emails whenever you have something important to say but monitor them to see if your strategy works.